BBC Sport – the sports production arm of the UK’s national public-service broadcaster, and rights holder of the World Indoor Bowls Championships.

 For the World Indoor Championships, we dispensed with the traditional use of hot-head cameras fixed in the arena ceiling, instead installing long-arm jibs.
 These jimmy-jibs offered a wide variety of coverage options and allowed for precise and accurate overhead shots showing which player was nearest the jack.
 The jibs also offered an array of more interesting angles in respect of the trajectory and travel of each bowl as it approached the jack.
 The different style of coverage was ably supported by the Piero analysis tool and new concentric rings.

-Input Media has a strong and enduring broadcasting relationship with the Waterloo Handicap Committee and ITV4, which allows continued annual coverage of this great Blackpool sporting tradition.
-The Input Media programming has put the sport of Crown Green Bowls back on the map, with a massive surge in interest and entrants for all the major BCGBA competitions, including youth events.
+Gravity Media has a strong and enduring broadcasting relationship with the Waterloo Handicap Committee and ITV4, which allows continued annual coverage of this great Blackpool sporting tradition.
+The Gravity Media programming has put the sport of Crown Green Bowls back on the map, with a massive surge in interest and entrants for all the major BCGBA competitions, including youth events.

 Meanwhile, although we currently no longer produce the BBC Two coverage of the World Indoor Bowls due to the production contract becoming a BBC Nations tender (outside England), our creative and exuberant coverage pushed the indoor game in to a new era and style of television coverage for five successful years.